 If any of your medications are mouth rinses, take out your dentures before rinsing or swishing the medication.
 This will help the medications work better and will keep your mouth from getting infected again.
 Tell your doctor or nurse if you have pain or discomfort in your mouth.

 You may have mouth dryness for 3 to 4 months or longer after your transplant.
 Don’t use store-bought, alcohol-based mouthwashes or hydrogen peroxide.
 They will dry and irritate your mouth.
 Instead, use a mild salt water rinse.
 Make it by mixing together:

 - 8 ounces of water

 Your dentist may prescribe other rinses.
-Sucking on sugarless candy or lozenges may also be helpful.
+Sucking on sugarless candy or lozenges may also help.

-Stay out of any musty area where mold may grow, such as a damp basement.
-You can use an air filtration system in your home, but it isn’t necessary.
+- Stay out of musty areas where mold might grow, such as a damp basement.
+You can use an air filtration system in your home, but you don’t need to.

-Household plants can stay in your home.
-However, for the first few months after your transplant:
+- You can have household plants in your home.
+But, for the first few months after your transplant:

 - Don’t touch the soil from household plants unless you wear gloves and a mask.

 - Don’t touch the water in a vase of flowers.
 Someone else should change the water in the vases daily.